 Freezing temperatures can wreak havoc on your plumbing system.
 As water freezes, it expands and puts significant pressure on your pipes.
-Both copper and plastic plumbing pipes can freeze or burst in frigid temperatures if not handled properly.
+Both copper and plastic pipes can freeze or burst in frigid temperatures if not handled properly.
 Here’s what you can do during and after a freeze to protect your home.

 Insulate your outdoor pipes.

 Outdoor pipes exposed to the frosty temperatures are usually the first to freeze.
 Use newspaper or towels with plastic bags to insulate outdoor pipes like hose bibs, sprinkler valves, and water inlets.
 Styrofoam hosebib covers can also be found at most local hardware stores, if you’re not the DIY type.